 St. Isidore, Delaware Bend – Wednesday, 8am through

-Thursday, 6:45pm ending with Benediction at 7pm
+Thursday, 6:45pm ending with Benediction

 St. Michael’s Ridge – Wednesday, 6pm - Holy Hour with